kensanata/spellcasters/Korokoro.md

-**Warp Gate** (5) opens a gate into the space between the realms and the madness of the void coagulates into demons of the most terrible kind.
+**Warp Gate** (5) opens a gate into the space between the realms and the madness of the void coagulates into demons of the most terrible kind (HD 8+1 AC 5 1d4/1d4/1d6/1d6/1d8 F16 MV 18 ML 11; flying; only harmed by magic or magic weapons).
 You can keep the gate open for as long as you want.
 Every ten minutes, another demon steps through.
 These demons want to destroy and kill, and as long as you can offer that, they'll follow your command.
 When you stop, however, the demons don't disappear.